 Who are you producing for?
 Figure out which of your buyer personas you’re creating this content for and which stage of the buyer’s journey they’re in.
 This will allow you to align your messaging with your ideal audience.

-ACCELITY VIDEO MARKETING TIP:Don’t forget to include a call to action to encourage your audience to take the next step.
+ACCELITY VIDEO MARKETING TIP:Don’t forget to include a call to action to encourage your audience to take the next step, such as reading more content, contacting you or requesting a demo.

 Where will your video live once it’s finished?
 Are you publishing to LinkedIn, Facebook, YouTube or Instagram?
 This will help you decide how long your video will be and if it’s shot vertically or horizontally.